 Treatment for Your Sex Partner

 Expedited Partner Therapy (EPT) is another way in which Snohomish County Health Department or your doctor can treat the sex partners of people infected with chlamydia or gonorrhea without requiring partners to be tested or even seen by health care providers.
 EPT is available at no cost.
 Please call 425-339-5261 if you or a partner have tested positive for Chlamydia and/or gonorrhea and would like EPT.

 STD Reporting in Snohomish County

 In Washington State, health care providers, health care facilities and laboratories are legally required to notify their local public health agency about a positive STD/HIV test.
 You can find the STD/HIV Reporting Form here.
-If you have questions about reporting an STD/HIV to the Snohomish Health District please call 425-399-5261.
+If you have questions about reporting an STD/HIV to the Snohomish County Health Department, please call 425-339-5261.